A reader asked:

 However, how much did you use payday loans?
 If it was a lot for a period, then you should read my article on Can I get a payday loan refund? and see if you might be able to get any compensation.
 If you do win a complaint about these, the lender will normally delete the record from your credit file – so that might even get rid of some of the defaults.

 Any money you can get back will mean you have a bigger deposit – and the larger your deposit is, the more lenders there will be that may lend despite the defaults on your credit records.
-The same applies to PPI – if you think you may ever have had this on loans, credit cards, car finance etc, then try to reclaim it.

 Then talk to a broker